Controversies surrounding Silvio Berlusconi: Jokes, gestures, and blunders

 On 1 November 2010, after once again being accused of involvement in juvenile prostitution, he suggested that an audience at the Milan trade fair should stop reading newspapers: "Don't read newspapers any more because they deceive you. [...]
 I am a man who works hard all day long and if sometimes I look at some good-looking girl, it's better to be fond of pretty girls than to be gay".
 The remarks were immediately condemned by Arcigay, Italy's main gay rights organisation, on behalf of both women and gay people; speaking on behalf of the organisation, its president Paolo Patanè said that it was "unacceptable for a head of government to foster a chauvinistic and vulgar attitude" with such a statement, and requested that Berlusconi apologise.
 Politicians including Nichi Vendola, Antonio Di Pietro, and Franco Grillini released similar statements, with the latter commenting that it was "better to be gay than to be a sex-addicted schemer like Berlusconi."
 Flavia Madaschi, president of Agedo, the Italian equivalent of PFLAG, also commented that it was "better to be gay than Berlusconi."
 Activists staged an anti-homophobia protest outside Palazzo Chigi.

 On 13 July 2011, according to a leaked telephone surveillance transcript, Berlusconi told his presumed blackmailer Valter Lavitola: "The only thing they can say about me is that I screw around [...]
 Now they're spying on me, controlling my phone calls.
 I don't give a fuck.
 In a few months [...]
 I'll be leaving this shit country that makes me sick."
 He had already made a comment about sending a postcard from the Bahamas in 2005.

 On 12 February 2023, in the midst of the ongoing Russian invasion of Ukraine, Berlusconi stated that he "wouldn't have spoken with Zelensky if I were Prime Minister because as you know we are looking at the devastation of his country and the massacre of his soldiers and civilians: he could have stopped attacking the two autonomous republics of the Donbas and this would not have happened, therefore I judge very, very negatively the behaviour of this man".
 The government of Italy responded that its support for Ukraine is "solid and unwavering".

-Ilarity, tricks, an eloquent and studied of wisecracks and humoristic lines has been studied as an integral and peculiar trait of his public personality and political life.
-Ilarity is useful to create an informal and familiar context, to present himself as a simple, genuine and unadulterated person to which the follower could be entrusted.
-Secondly, ilarity is insytrumental to identify and amalgamate a group of people (e.g. his voters) differentiating it by another group of people which is the subject of mockery (eg. the communists).
-Such a type of rhetorics was applied even in official circumstances and in ongoing institutional roles.